-In 1988, the District listed a number of waterbodies as impaired for toxics on its 303(d) list, and subsequently developed TMDLs.
+In 1988, the District listed a number of waterbodies as impaired by toxics on its 303(d) list, and subsequently developed TMDLs.
 These TMDLs, which are in both Rock Creek and Anacostia, must be revised by expressing the load allocations in "daily" terms pursuant to Friends of the Earth v.
 EPA 446 F.3d 140 (D.C.
 Cir.
 2006).

-• Rock Creek Toxics TMDLs Revisions
+The status of Rock Creek Toxics TMDLs Revisions are as follows:

 - The revised Rock Creek's metals TMDLs were approved by EPA on November 3.
 2016. - The revised Rock Creek's PCBs and other organics TMDLs were approved by EPA on December 6.
+2016.

-2016. - Anacostia Toxics TMDLs Revisions - Following a detailed review of the Anacostia River watershed toxic TMDLs, EPA, DOEE and Maryland Department of Environment determined that more data is needed to achieve the required revisions - and with that, additional time to collect it. - On September 15, 2017, the court approved EPA's request for an extension until January 31, 2020.
+The status of Anacostia Toxics TMDLs Revisions are as follows:

+- Following a detailed review of the Anacostia River watershed toxic TMDLs, EPA, DOEE and Maryland Department of Environment determined that more data is needed to achieve the required revisions and with that, additional time to collect it. - On September 15, 2017, the court approved EPA's request for an extension until January 31, 2020.
 Therefore, the additional data collection and the TMDLs revision will have to be finalized by, or before January 31, 2020.

-Long-Term Vision for Assessment, Restoration, and Protection under the Clean Water Act Section 303(d) Program (Section 303(d) "New Vision")
+3.7 Long-Term Vision for Assessment, Restoration, and Protection under the Clean Water Act Section 303(d) Program (Section 303(d) "New Vision")